BomberFish/Mandela-Legacy/HACKING.md

 ```swift
 OverwriteFile(newFileData: newData, targetPath: /path/to/file)
 ```
- If you need to change the value of a key in a plist, look in IslandView.swift for an implementation/
+ If you need to change the value of a key in a plist, look in IslandView.swift for an implementation.

+Happy modding!